nano-sketch/webgldonuts/README.md

 # webgldonuts
-donuts are good, so i made one with webgl this is a minimal webgl project that renders a rotating 3d donut (torus) in the browser.
+donuts are good, so i made one with webgl. this is a minimal webgl project that renders a rotating 3d donut (torus) in the browser.

 ## usage